 Burn the side veins.
 Note that I did not extend the side veins all the way to the center vein.

 Do pull away strokes from the center vein towards the outer edge of the leaf.

 Do pull away strokes from the outer edge towards the center vein.
-This will leave them a highlight or lighter area between the center vein & outer leaf edge
+Start the stroke on the outer edge of the leaf and pull it towards the center vein.
+This will leave them a highlight or lighter area between the center vein and outer leaf edge